 "Philosophy: A Christian Introduction serves as a timely clarion call to contemporary evangelicals to recapture the vital role philosophy has played throughout the Christian tradition.
 Drawing on a deep well of experience teaching philosophy in Christian college and seminary contexts, Dew and Gould are well positioned to construct a comprehensive and up-to-date introductory guide to the core areas of philosophy in the analytic tradition.
 Seeing philosophy as the pursuit of knowledge and wisdom for the sake of flourishing, Dew and Gould wisely avoid two common yet overly restrictive views of the nature of philosophy among evangelical Christians today.
 They avoid ascribing mere instrumental value to philosophy as an aid in the task of evangelism and cultural witness while also managing to sidestep the equally pernicious error that Christian philosophers can properly pursue their craft without reference to the cultivation of moral and intellectual virtue.
 The book offers a compelling retrieval of a classical Christian vision of the philosophical life as the pursuit of the true, the good, and the beautiful; a must read for a new generation of Christian philosophers!"

-Ross D. Inman, assistant professor of philosophy, Southwestern Baptist Theological Seminary
+Ross D. Inman, associate professor of philosophy, Southeastern Baptist Theological Seminary